 “Then the Lord God said, “Behold, the man has become like one of Us, to know good and evil.
 And now, lest he put out his hand and take also of the tree of life, and eat, and live forever”— therefore the Lord God sent him out of the garden of Eden to till the ground from which he was taken.
 So He drove out the man; and He placed cherubim at the east of the garden of Eden, and a flaming sword which turned every way, to guard the way to the tree of life.”Genesis 3:22-24

 Forbidding humans access to this life-giving tree was a deed of compassion and mercy which our first parents may not have fully realized at the time, but in the new earth they will comprehend and be thankful for God’s kindness.
-And there they will eat forever from the long-lost tree of life.
-John described the tree of life in heaven as follows: “In the middle of its street, and on either side of the river, was the tree of life, which bore twelve fruits, each tree yielding its fruit every month.
+And there they will eat forever from that tree.
+John described this life giving tree which is in heaven: “In the middle of its street, and on either side of the river, was the tree of life, which bore twelve fruits, each tree yielding its fruit every month.
 The leaves of the tree were for the healing of the nations” (Revelation 22:2).

 Check out our Bible Answers page for more information on a variety of topics.